kamil-kw/kamil_cv_1st_project/README.md

 ## Introduction

 Welcome to my first Full Stack Course project.
 This page is my "Welcome World" project, a way for me to say Hi! to developers world.
-Webpage will tell you something more about myself and show my achievements
+Webpage will tell you something more about myself and show my achievements.

 # See live webpage here